Exposure Monitoring for Hexavalent Chromium

 There are two types of variations that should be considered when conducting exposure monitoring: 1) variations due to sampling and analytical errors (SAE) and 2) variations due to the workplace or environment.
 OSHA requires that a sampling method that is at least ±25% accurate must be used.
 The SAE for Cr(VI) collected on PVC membranes from welding operations and analyzed in accordance with a method based on OSHA ID-215 is ±12.9%, which complies with OSHA’s requirements of using a sampling method that is at least ±25% accurate.
 However, variations due to the workplace or environment are considerably larger than SAEs.

 OSHA requires that if objective data is used, the conditions must closely resemble the workplace conditions that the data represents.
 This attempts to address the environmental variability to some degree.
 The primary strategy to control for environmental variation should be to define and categorize exposure determinations by Similar Exposure Groups (SEGs).
 Consider exposure factors when defining and categorizing SEGs.
-Such exposure factors include the welding process, chromium content in the welding wire, chromate coatings on the base metal, welding rate, welding position, use of local exhaust ventilation, welding environment, general/dilution ventilation and natural air currents, and other welding (or allied processes) performed in the area.
+Such exposure factors include the welding process, chromium content in the welding wire, chromate coatings on the base metal, welding rate, welding position, use of local exhaust ventilation, welding environment, general/dilution ventilation, and natural air currents, and other welding (or allied processes) performed in the area.

 Professional judgment may be necessary along with relevant sampling data (if available) to prioritize data collection needs based on potential exposure levels.
 For example, down-flat welding is expected to result in higher exposures than vertical welding positions, all else remaining equal.
 Also, FCAW and SMAW are expected to result in significantly higher exposures than gas tungsten arc welding (GTAW) and submerged arc welding (SAW).